Rajika-Kandege/PythonBeginner/README.md

 * The in Operator

 The in operator in Python is used to check if a value is present in a sequence (such as a string, list, tuple, or dictionary).
 It returns True if the value is found and False otherwise
+* Naming Conventions

+Naming conventions are important in Python to ensure your code is readable and maintainable.
+Here are some common conventions:

+File Names: File names should be all lowercase with words separated by underscores (e.g., my_module.py).
+Class Names: Class names should use the CapWords convention (also known as CamelCase).
+Each word should start with a capital letter, and no underscores should be used (e.g., MyClass).
+Method and Function Names: Method and function names should be all lowercase with words separated by underscores (e.g., my_function or my_method).
+Variable Names: Variable names should be all lowercase with words separated by underscores (e.g., my_variable).